Understand the conditions of your licence

 This includes the general conditions of licence relating to the reporting of radiation incidents and the acquisition and disposal of radiation sources.

 Your licence authorises you to conduct a specified type of radiation practice - if the licence does not authorise you to conduct a particular type of radiation practice then you are not permitted to conduct that practice.
-For example, you can only conduct practices at the sites listed on your licence.
+For example, you can only conduct practices at the specified locations within the sites listed on your licence.
 Similarly, you can only possess the items authorised to be possessed by your licence.

 It is also important that you are aware of who needs to use radiation sources relating to your management licence.